 When making a donation, registering for a campaign or event, or ordering a product on our website, as appropriate, you may be asked to provide personal details such as name, contact details, address, and payment information as needed.

 Any of the information we collect from you may be used in one of the following ways:

 We collect and store personal data in order to provide services for people affected by cancer.
 This includes our Cancer Nurseline, Daffodil Centres, Survivor Support Programme, Night Nursing, Volunteer Driver Service, Travel2Care, Survivors Support Programme, local affiliated cancer support centres and our online community.

-Cancer nurses may collect sensitive personal data about your health when you speak, email or send enquiries to them.
+Cancer nurses may collect sensitive personal data about your health when you speak, email, direct message, or send enquiries to them.
 They will use this information to answer your questions and give advice or support.

 We may also use this information for training, quality monitoring or evaluating the services we provide.

 Posts in our online community are anonymous but may contain sensitive information about yourself or your loved ones.

 We advise our online community members to be careful not to post information about themselves which would allow them to be identified.

 We may also collect and retain your data if you send feedback about any of our services or make a complaint.
 Read more about complaints policy.

 To process payments, fulfil online orders and confirm transactions